gokaymeydan/depth-estimation/README.md

 # Zoe Depth Estimation

-A brief description of what this project does and who it's for
+> This project is based on [this repository](https://github.com/cobanov/uctan-uca-python-egitimi-youtube) by [Mert Çobanov](https://github.com/cobanov) and was implemented for educational purposes.

 ## Usage/Examples